fayez-als/fayez-als.github.io/_posts/2015-07-11-Foursquare.md

 ---
 layout:     post
-title:      Analyze neighborhoods in Jeddah City.
+title:      Analyzing neighborhoods in Jeddah City.
 date:       2020-03-14
 summary:    retrieving and cleaning venues data through Foursquare API.
 categories: jekyll pixyll
 ---

 Often it is difficult to choose neighborhoods when moving to a new city.
-Given certain criteria, can more informed decisions be made? in this quick project I'll demonstrate the usage of python to retrieve, clean, aggregate, and analyze differend neighboroods' venues in Jeddah using Foursquare API.
+Given certain criteria, can more informed decisions be made? in this quick project I'll demonstrate how to retrieve, clean, aggregate, and analyze differend neighboroods' venues in Jeddah (or any other cities) using Foursquare API.